Differential geometric global smoothings of simple normal crossing complex surfaces with trivial canonical bundle

-\subjclass[2010]{Primary: 58J37, Secondary: 14J28, 32J15, 53C56} \keywords{complex surfaces with trivial canonical bundle, normal crossing varieties, $K3$ surfaces, smoothing, gluing, $d$-semistability.}
+\subjclass[2020]{Primary: 58J37, Secondary: 14J28, 32J15, 53C56} \keywords{complex surfaces with trivial canonical bundle, normal crossing varieties, $K3$ surfaces, smoothing, gluing, $d$-semistability.}

-{\bfseries Abstract.} Let $X$ be a simple normal crossing compact complex surface with trivial canonical bundle which includes at most triple intersections.
+{\bfseries Abstract.} Let $X$ be a simple normal crossing (SNC) compact complex surface with trivial canonical bundle which includes triple intersections.
 We prove that if $X$ is $d$-semistable, then there exists a family of smoothings in a differential geometric sense.
-This extends the smoothability result of R. Friedman to cases where not all irreducible components of $X$ are K\"{a}hlerian or $H^1(X, \mathcal{O}_X)$ does not vanish.
+This can be interpreted as a differential geometric analogue of the smoothability results due to Friedman, Kawamata-Namikawa, Felten-Filip-Ruddat, Chan-Leung-Ma, and others in algebraic geometry.
 The proof is based on an explicit construction of local smoothings around the singular locus of $X$, and the first author's existence result of holomorphic volume forms on global smoothings of $X$.
 In particular, these volume forms are given as solutions of a nonlinear elliptic partial differential equation.

-As an application, we provide several examples of $d$-semistable simple normal crossing complex surfaces with trivial bundle including double curves, which are smoothable to complex tori, primary Kodaira surfaces and $K3$ surfaces.
+As an application, we provide several examples of $d$-semistable SNC complex surfaces with trivial canonical bundle including double curves, which are smoothable to complex tori, primary Kodaira surfaces and $K3$ surfaces.
 We also provide several examples of such complex surfaces including triple points, which are smoothable to $K3$ surfaces.